Friday, November 28, 2008

 "Ya can stay in Colins' room Yorky.", said Dick.
 "There's a spare bed in there and it's a big room.
 You'll be mainly helping the boys up in the wheat paddocks.
 That way you'll both be able to get each other up if one sleeps in."

 Dick was right.
 Colins' room was plenty big enough for the two of us.
-I slid my suitcases under the bed, along with the trumpet box and stood mi rifle in the corner after I'd double-checked that it was unloaded.
+I slid my ports under the bed, along with the trumpet box and stood mi rifle in the corner after I'd double-checked that it was unloaded.

 When I came out of the bedroom, Dicks' wife had made me a good cuppa' tea and a plate of homemade scones were sitting on the table in front of me.